arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Sales Page Important Information:

 Take your learning journey to the next level by subscribing to the full version of the CBIR - Competency Based Instrument Rating License Test for Aeroplane.
-Unlock unlimited access to our practice test and gain the confidence to pass your exam on the first attempt!

-Features Of Our Simulator and Mobile:
+Features of Our Simulator and Mobile:

 • Learning Mode: Learn from your mistakes with detailed explanations after each question.